 Chances are, if you’re reading this article you’re not a newb, so don’t act like one, silly goose.
 You see, there’s this vicious rumor making its way around the hot springs community: if you’re unsure or freaked about what lies beneath (hint: red spider mites), don’t worry: just POUR A CAPFUL OF BLEACH IN IT.
-Umm, I’m sorry, WHAT?
+Umm, WHAT?
 We just hashed it out up above in #4, but no matter how saucy that spring is looking or what kinds of desperate things you’re willing to do to take a dip, you can betcha booty there are other species at stake.
-I mean without sounding like a total hippie, you’re the outsider and in their home—not the other way around.
+Iou’re the outsider and in their home—not the other way around.
 I get that it’s likely a highly anticipated soak, especially if you’ve traveled several hours to get there.
 But no matter how you cut it, it’s not worth it (not to mention, it’s downright wrong) to kill a bunch of fish, wipe out an endemic snail species, or poison a watering hole that wild burros, rabbits or coyotes depend on as a drinking source.
-As a matter of fact, an entire school of goldfish (they werent native, but still) lived in the overflow ponds at Spencer.
+As a matter of fact, an entire school of goldfish lived in the overflow ponds at Spencer.
 But after some dumb-dumb poured bleach into a spring that wasn’t even contaminated with spider mites, the whole population croaked.
-Sad, but true… and all for nothing is what gets me.
+Sad, but true… and all for nothing.
 RIP, fishies.

-7. TAKE IT TO THE NEXT LEVEL, BABY
+7. TAKE IT TO THE NEXT LEVEL, GUYS

-I think I’ve knocked it over your head by now: you best be at LEAST picking up some trash when you’re visiting Nevada hot springs.
+We think we've probably knocked it over your head by now: you'll probably be picking up some trash when you’re visiting Nevada hot springs.
 This does, of course, include picking up garbage that might not even be yours… you’d be surprised at the crap people leave behind, accidentally, sure, but sometimes unfortunately otherwise.
-What seems like such an obvi concept to you and me isn’t so focused for others, but I trust we can lead the charge on that front.
+What seems like such an obvi concept to you and me isn’t so focused for others, but we trust we can lead the charge on that front.
 Because true stewardship is all about taking this thing to the next level…

 8. USING THE ON-SITE TRASH CAN?
-Y THO?
+WHY THOUGH?

-If there’s one thing out there in the recreational world that truly mystifies me, it’s this.
-And I’m not coming at you sideways, don’t take it that way.
-But if you see a trashcan “in the wild,” why is it totally mandatory that you must use it?
+If there’s one thing out there in the recreational world that truly mystifies us, it’s this.
+If you see a trashcan “in the wild,” why is it totally mandatory that you must use it?
 That’s just it, IT ISN’T!
 If you’re backpacking and have to physically carry some crazy loads of garbage weight, if you see a trash can, seriously… by all means.
 Use it.
 Lots of public hiking trails, fishing areas, other recreational areas, rest stops, and even highway intersections are completely under the watchful eye of some government entity that employs peeps to go out there and empty trash cans, along with a slew of other maintenance tasks.

-But let me focus the lens a little tighter for you when it comes to the mighty world of hot springs.
+But let's focus the lens a little tighter for you when it comes to the mighty world of hot springs.
 Those other places are built for garbage cans; they have staff.
 With the sprang situation, if there is a garbage can there, try to only use the thing if it’s an emergency.
-Because I’d be willing to bet that the box you dug those beers out of will still hold those empties when they’re, well, empty.
+We'd be willing to bet that the box you dug those beers out of will still hold those empties when they’re, well, empty.
 Because even if a hot spring that’s managed by the county—take Fish Lake for example—yeah, they have restrooms, areas for you to set up camp, and garbage cans.
 But who is going out there and emptying the trash cans on a regular basis?
 Maybe once a month at best… it’s just not a real thing that happens.
-Every single time I’ve basked in these glorious waters, trash is not only overflowing out of the trash cans, but all over the ground surrounding it.
+Every single time we've basked in these glorious waters, trash is not only overflowing out of the trash cans, but all over the ground surrounding it.
 And guess what?
 Now a breeze just kicked up and it’s strewn trash all over the area, including in the marshes surrounding the springs.
 Great.
 But whyyyyyy even the need to toss garbage in can?
-I know you packed it in, you can definitely pack it out too, bud.
-(Those bottles are probably lighter now anyhow.)
-Plus, if you’re hitting up hot springs on private land that a rancher just so happens to be cool with you accessing, well then, you’re especially in the hot seat lovies.
+We know you packed it in—can't you pack it out—those bottles are probably lighter now anyhow.
+Plus, if you’re hitting up hot springs on private land that a rancher just so happens to be cool with you accessing, well then, you’re especially in the hot seat, lovies.
 He may have stuck a garbage can out there at a last attempt to keep the place clean, but do you think he’s interested in gifting access to his property only to go empty a trash can on his one day off?
 Besides (if you zeroed in on #7), you’ve already got your own trash bags in tow, right?
-Be cool.
 If you’ve packed it in, it’s not going to kill ya to pack it out, too.

 9. IF YOU'RE GOING TO DO IT, MAKE SURE YOU REALLY FREAKING DO IT

-If I had a nickel for every time I’ve spent 8 hours chasing what I thought were soakable hot springs out in the Nevada desert, only to roll up on a bubbling, muddy field, well, I guess I’d probably have… like maybe a whole dollar by now.
-That whole “most hot springs than any other state thing” includes stuff like that, too guys.
-Yes, there are gobs of amazing pools with just the right temps that beg for hours of lounging.
-But, there are a fair share of this sort of situation too… the source is there, but no one has really tapped it, or made it into a soakable situation by bringing in some irrigation and a tub to contain it.
+Though there are gobs of amazing pools with just the right temps that beg for hours of lounging.
+But, there are a fair share of the less-thank-soakable variety too… the source is there, but no one has really tapped it, or made it into a soakable situation by bringing in some irrigation and a tub to contain it.
 Not until now.

 10. LET THAT STEWARD FLAG FLY

-The mysteriously addictive world of Nevada hot springs is basically a glorified hobby (like nearly every other outdoor recreational feat), and I’m certainly not trying to get carried away here by preaching to people who are just looking to relax, then tasking them with these crazy long to-do lists, or worse, elitist ultimatums.
-The way I see it is this: if this is a place worth visiting and enjoying, it’s worth devoting a few minutes to make sure it’s going to remain available for your children to use.
+The mysteriously addictive world of Nevada hot springs is basically a glorified hobby (like nearly every other outdoor recreational feat).
+If this is a place worth visiting and enjoying, it’s worth devoting a few minutes to make sure it’s going to remain available for your children to use.
 If this really is your soft spot and something you’re constantly chasing, consider paying it forward just a teensy tiny bit, and it might open up into something even more satisfying for you than jello-fied muscles after a serious soak.

-I started out as a college student who was too broke to afford really anything, and this was my FREE, secret escape.
-Serious Me Time, baby.
-I couldn’t imagine doing anything more than paying for the gas to get out there and leaving it how I found it.
-But after relying on these sacred escapes and making a personal connection with the land, it hit me!
-Most things in Nevada are equal parts mystery and unspoiled landscapes, thanks to stewards of the land.
-Today, I can even be a little too protective of these hot springs because I know the amount of work that’s gone into protecting and improving these locations by dedicated renegade soakers.
+A lot of us started out as college students, too broke to afford really anything, and this was our FREE, secret escape.
+We couldn’t imagine doing anything more than paying for the gas to get out there and leaving it how we found it.
+But after relying on these sacred escapes and making personal connections with the land, you quickly realize it: Most things in Nevada are equal parts mystery and unspoiled landscapes, thanks to stewards of the land.
+Today, we can even be a little too protective of these hot springs because we know the amount of work (and heart!) that’s gone into protecting and improving these locations by dedicated renegade soakers.
 The type of people who drive hours into the desert chasing a source to slink below the steamy water’s surface as their faces get blasted by sub zero temps and like it, all while reaching for their perfect element-chilled barley pop as they watch the sun drop behind the peaks, but also have an uncanny laser focus on environmental protection, community engagement and preserving Nevada lands.
-That, my friends, is the true hot spring community we should all strive to be indoctrinated into.
+THAT, is the true hot spring community we should all strive to be indoctrinated into.
 The good news is, it’s not at all hard.
 It can be something as small as not blowing up a location by geotagging it, or as big as creating a hot springs task force and dropping in a new tub at a long-existing source, then keeping tabs on it for decades.
 Not all heroes wear capes, baby!
-In this case, it’s probably just beach towels. #NVHotSprings
+In this case, they're probably just beach towels. #NVHotSprings

 Interested in hitting up some Nevada hot springs, but not ready to get this serious?
 Zero in on where some of Nevada’s fair-game public lands hot springs are here.
 And whether you know and love Nevada’s hot springs already or are just now aspiring to join that crowd, definitely check this one out before hitting the road.
 Happy soaking!